vitiral/fiction-civboot/toll/underground1.md

 Dr Jong continued touring the facility.
 Toll met three of the other residents, greeting them with full hugs as he had with Dr Jong.
-The custom was already growing on him. when they arrived at the vertical farms, a woman in her mid thirties was working, inspecting some pieces of a plant under a microscope.
+The custom was already growing on him.
+When they arrived at the vertical farms, a woman in her mid thirties was working, inspecting some pieces of a plant under a microscope.
 When she heard them approach she looked up.